-On April 23, 2012, we adopted, and our stockholders approved, an equity incentive plan (the "2012 Equity Incentive Plan").
+On April 23, 2012, we adopted, and our stockholders approved the 2012 Equity Incentive Plan.
 Pursuant to our 2012 Equity Incentive Plan, we may grant awards consisting of restricted shares of our common stock, restricted stock units and/or other equity-based awards to our directors, our Manager and its personnel and other eligible awardees under the plan, subject to an aggregate limitation of 690,000 shares of common stock (7.5% of the issued and outstanding shares of our common stock immediately after giving effect to the issuance of the shares sold in the IPO).
-As of December 31, 2016, 32.3% of the shares reserved under our 2012 Equity Incentive Plan, or a total of 222,847 restricted shares of our common stock, had been granted and 67.7% of the shares reserved, or 467,153 shares remained available for future issuance under our 2012 Equity Incentive Plan.
+As of December 31, 2017, 49.1% of the shares reserved under our 2012 Equity Incentive Plan, or a total of 339,007 restricted shares of our common stock, had been granted and 50.9% of the shares reserved, or 350,993 shares remained available for future issuance under our 2012 Equity Incentive

+Plan.
 Aside from our 2012 Equity Incentive Plan, we have no other compensation plans or arrangements under which our securities may be issued (whether or not approved by our stockholders).
 For further discussion of our 2012 Equity Incentive Plan, see Note 6 to our consolidated financial statements included in this annual report on Form 10-K.

-The following table presents certain information about our equity compensation plans as of December 31, 2016:
+The following table presents certain information about our equity compensation plans as of December 31, 2017:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in the first column of this table)(1) Equity compensation plans approved by stockholders \$ - 467,153 Equity compensation plans not approved by stockholders Total \$ 467,153
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights average pri outst opt warra ghted- e exercise ce of anding ions, ints and ghts Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in the first column of this table)(1) Equity compensation plans approved by stockholders \$ 350,993 Equity compensation plans not approved by stockholders Total \$ 350,993